Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 \subsubsection{Experimental validation}

-We validate our default and specific RoT via measuring the overall runtime depending on the number of inducing columns for various molecules.
-Thereby, we obtain experimental estimates for the optimal number of inducing columns and the corresponding minimal runtime.
+We validate our RoT by measuring the overall runtime depending on the number of inducing columns for various molecules.
+Thereby, we obtain empirical estimates for the optimal number of inducing columns and the corresponding minimal runtime.
 We linearly interpolate all measurements to obtain runtime estimates for the default/specific RoT.

-In \Cref{fig:ruleofthumb} we show the relative runtime between the RoT prediction and the experimental minimum.
-Additionally, we also compare to the naive baseline of 1\% preconditioning ($k=\,\frac{n}{100}$)~\cite{chmiela2022iterativesgdml}.
-Interestingly, there are two distinct groups of molecules.
-Firstly, the small molecules (ethanol, uracil and toluene) for which the naive baseline outperforms our RoT.
-Secondly, for larger and more complex molecules (aspirin, azobenzene, catcher and nanotube) our RoT is superior.
-Here, the naive baseline underestimates the preconditioner strength, which leads to severely long (potentially non-convergent) runtimes (plus 18h for the nanotube).
+In \Cref{fig:ruleofthumb}, we show the relative runtime between the RoT prediction and the empirical minimal runtime.
+Additionally, we also compare to the simple $1\%$-baseline~(i.e. $k=\,\frac{n}{100}$)~\cite{chmiela2022iterativesgdml}.
+Interestingly, there are two distinct behaviors across our selection of datasets.
+Firstly, the small molecules (ethanol, uracil and toluene) for which the 1$\%$-baseline outperforms our RoT.
+Secondly, for larger and more complex molecules (aspirin, azobenzene, catcher and nanotube) our RoT is better than the $1\%$-baseline.
+Here, the $1\%$-baseline underestimates the preconditioner strength, which leads to significantly longer (potentially non-convergent) runtimes (plus 18h for the nanotube).
 Additionally, the RoT can be targeted to a specific molecule type.
-This further improves the performance of the specific RoT, as compared to its default counterpart.
-In particular, for all simpler molecules the gap between naive baseline and specific RoT is reduced.
+This further improves the performance of the specific RoT, as compared to its default counterpart see \Cref{fig:ruleofthumb}.
+In particular, for all simpler molecules the gap between $1\%$-baseline and specific RoT is reduced.
 Simultaneously, it retains the high performance for the more complex molecules.

-All findings are further verified by additional experiments for two smaller kernel sizes ($n=75000$ and $n=158000$) in \Cref{app-sec:cg_convergence_all}.
-Here, the specific RoT is even closer to the experimental minimum, since its molecule-specific parameters (\Cref{tab:params_ruleofthumb}) were estimated using a similar system size ($n=31400$).
+All findings are further verified by additional experiments for two smaller kernel sizes ($n=75\text{k}$ and $n=158\text{k}$) in \Cref{app-fig:ruleofthumb}.
+Here, the specific RoT is even closer to the experimental minimum, since its molecule-specific parameters (\Cref{tab:params_ruleofthumb}) were estimated using a similar system size ($n=31\text{k}$).
 This indicates that the specific RoT can be further improved through measuring the hyperparameters for a larger system, i.e., by reducing the gap between estimate and inference kernel size.
 However, obtaining these more accurate molecule-specific hyperparameters, increases the computational overhead.